zeveck/snakez/README.md

 - 🎯 Wave frogs spawn off-screen (-300 to -500px) for surge effect

 ### v0.4.6
-- 🎮 Changed Player 1 whip attack control from Right Ctrl to 1 key for easier accessibility
+- 🎮 Changed whip attack control from Right Ctrl to 1 key for easier accessibility
 - 📝 Updated all control documentation across UI and docs

 ### v0.4.5